 Threats and ContaminantsVolatile organic compounds (VOCs), polychlorinated biphenyls (PCBs), polynuclear aromatic hydrocarbons (PAHs), and metals associated with site activities were found (groundwater, soil, sludges and sediments) at the site.
 Approximately 1,600 people obtain drinking water from private wells within three miles of the site, the nearest one being about 1.3 miles from the site.

-All design work for the selected remedy was completed in July 2004.
-This design work was fund-financed, with EPA as the lead agency and IDEM as the technical support agency.
-The work (design, construction, implementation) is fund-financed because there are no viable potentially responsible parties (PRPs) at this site.
+All design work for the selected remedial action was completed in July 2004.
+This design work was (Super)fund-financed, with EPA as the lead agency and IDEM as the technical support agency.
+The work (design, construction, implementation) was fund-financed because there were no viable potentially responsible parties (PRPs) at the site.

 In the spring of 2005, EPA and IDEM determined that a redesign of the Lagoon Area (eliminating the need for construction of an on-site landfill) would reduce overall cost, provide more redevelopment options, and have greater community acceptance.
-Work on the redesign was completed in the spring of 2006 and included some changes in the creek and quarry portions of the site since hazardous sediments originally planned to be placed in the on-site landfill would instead be shipped off-site.
-The design plans for the Creek Area, the Lagoon Area, Main Plant, and Markland Avenue Query were finalized in 2002-2004, and 2006.
+Work on the redesign was completed in the spring of 2006, and it included some changes in the creek and quarry portions of the site, since hazardous sediments originally planned to be placed in the on-site landfill would instead be shipped off-site.
+The design plans for the Creek Area, the Lagoon Area, Main Plant, and Markland Avenue Quarry were finalized in 2002-2004, and 2006.

 Construction of the Main Plant (OU5) remedy was initiated by IDEM in 2000.
-In 2006, IDEM removed 12 underground storage tanks and the associated wastes and 676 cubic yards of buried asbestos containing material.
+In 2006, IDEM removed 12 underground storage tanks and associated wastes, and 676 cubic yards of buried asbestos-containing material.
 In addition, IDEM completed the contaminated soil consolidation and the construction of the cover.
-The Main Plant clean up work was completed in 2009.
+The Main Plant cleanup work was completed in 2009.
 The Remedial Action Report for the Main Plant was finalized on March 12, 2011.

-Construction of the sediment dewatering area and drying beds for the Lagoon Area was completed by EPA in 2005.
-In April 2007, EPA moblized to begin creeks dredging.
+Construction of the sediment dewatering area and drying beds at the Lagoon Area was completed by EPA in 2005.
+In April 2007, EPA moblized to begin creek dredging.
 Dredging was completed in December 2007.
-28000 tons of contaminated sediments were dredged from the the creeks.
-Stabilization and restoration work in the creeks was completed November 2008.
+28,000 tons of contaminated sediments were dredged from the creeks.
+Stabilization and restoration work in the creeks was completed in November 2008.
 The Remedial Action Report for the creeks was finalized on September 8, 2010.

 EPA and IDEM conducted additional studies to determine if VOCs, through vapor intrusion, could be impacting homes located near the Markland Avenue Quarry.
 Air and soil gas sampling were performed in June 2003, March 2005, April 2009, and Winter 2010.
-The investigations indicated that potential impacts to indoor air through vapor intrusion may exist, it is unlikely that the Quarry is the source of the contaminants.
-The contaminants of concerns for the Quarry-impacted groundwater are tetrachloroethylene (TCE) and dichloroethylene (DCE).
-Although these contaminats were detected throughout the study are, the lack of detects or the presence of very low concentrations in homes in closest proximity to the Quarry sugguest that the Quarry is not the source.
+The investigations indicated that potential impacts to indoor air through vapor intrusion may exist; however, it is unlikely that the Quarry is the source of the contaminants.
+The contaminants of concerns for the Quarry-impacted groundwater are tetrachloroethylene (PCE) and dichloroethylene (DCE).
+Although these contaminants were detected throughout the study area, the lack of detections and very low concentrations in homes in closest proximity to the Quarry sugguest that the Quarry is not the source of contamination.

-Markland Ave dredging was completed October 2008.
-17,494 cubic yards (27,990 tons) of cantaminated sediements were excavated fro the Quarry.
+Markland Avenue dredging was completed in October 2008.
+17,494 cubic yards (27,990 tons) of contaminated sediments were excavated from the Quarry.
 Quarry backfilling and cover installation began in April 2009 and was completed June 2011.
 The Remedial Action Report for the Quarry was finalized on March 12, 2011.

-As part of he American Recovery and Reinvestment Act (ARRA), $5.9 million was made available in Fiscal Year 2009 to commence work at the Slag Processing Area and to implement the groundwater remedies.
-The Slag Processing Area work started September 2009 and was completed October 2010.
+As part of the American Recovery and Reinvestment Act (ARRA), $5.9 million was made available to commence work at the Slag Processing Area and to implement the groundwater remedies.
+The Slag Processing Area work started in September 2009 and was completed in October 2010.
 The Remedial Action Report for the Slag Processing Area was finalized on August 3, 2011.
-The groundwater work started in the Spring of 2010 and is expected to be completed in September 2012.

-The most recent public meeting was held in April 2008.
-EPA and IDEM informed the community about the on-going remedial work at the Main Plant, Wildcat and Kokomo Creeks, Creek Bank restoration, and the future remedial action at the Markland Quarry, the Slag Processing Area, the Acid Lagoon Area, and the groundwater operable units.
+EPA and IDEM continued to inform the community about the on-going groundwater O&M work at the Site, current reuse plans for the Markland Quarry and the Acid Lagoon Area, and future reuse plans for the Main Plant.
 EPA and IDEM held a media event in November 2009 to update the public about the $5.9 million in funding made available from the ARRA for this site.

-EPA worked with the City of KoKomo on reuse plans for the Markland Quarry and the Acid Lagoon Area.
+EPA worked with the City of KoKomo on reuse plans for the Markland Quarry, the Acid Lagoon Area, and the Main Plant.
 The City of Kokomo is using the Quarry as a storm water retention/detention basin.
 The City of Kokomo and the Kokomo Soccer Club will use the Acid Lagoon Area for soccer practices and games, as well as regional tournaments and camps.
 The City of Kokomo and Duke Energy are planning to install a solar array at the Main Plant.

 ContactsRemedial Project Manager, U.S. EPA